hillel-devops-052021/ValentynKushnir-hw/README.md

 16.formatted deployment_frontend.yml and created frontend deployment
 17.added ingress
-18.created service files for FE and BE, also created k8s services for these two
+18.created service files for FE and BE, also created k8s services for these two 19.added ingresses manifests for FE and BE, and created ingresses themselves